Evaluators conduct field mission in Bhutan for LoC...

-The IELD Programme will use its gender-sensitive Local Economic Assessment tool (LEA) to identify, in consultation with local governments, the structural bottlenecks which hinder women’s participation in income-generating activities.
-For example, if women have to spend hours fetching water, IELD will work with local authorities to utilize their capital mandate and unlock fiscal transfers from central to local governments to invest in water infrastructure projects which can then create an enabling environment for women and save them the time they need to engage in the economy.
+IELD works with local governments to build their capacities on gender-responsive economic policy and identify, together with local stakeholders, practical and innovative solutions.
+For example, if women have to spend hours fetching water, IELD works with local authorities to utilize their capital mandate and unlock fiscal transfers from central to local governments to invest in water infrastructure projects, which will allow women to utilize their time on productive employment.